dimacurrentai/packt-2024-cppbook/chapter02.md

 **Imperative programming is about telling the machine what to do, step by step.** In the early days of developing software, the ability to tell the machine used to imply intimate low-level understanding of how the machine operates under the hood.
 Before higher-level languages comes the assembly language, and before the assembly language there are machine instruction opcodes.

-The C Programming Language is universally understood as the highest-level language of all low-level programming languages, as well as the lowest-level language of all the high-level programming languages.
+The C Programming Language is infamous in a unique way.
+It is commonly described as both:

+* As the highest-level language of all low-level programming languages, and at the same time
+* As the lowest-level language of all the high-level programming languages.

-\\The previous sentence is a bit confusing with all the high-level and low-level talk.
-Can we rewrite it for better understanding?
+For the purposes of this book, it would do the justice to mention that C can definitely be understood as a low-level systems programming language.
+It would be correct to say that C is only a few steps above the Assembly language, in which CPU instructions are described one after another.
+On the other hand, even though modern-day high-level programming languages have raised the bar significantly, we can also argue that C does qualify for a high-level language.
+And, of course, C++ ia substantially more high-level than C; oftentimes to the dislike of the folks who prefer their C raw.

- Most people who speak C++ understand quite some C, and whether we like it or not, using C++ effectively implies a certain degree of C-level reasoning and implementation techniques.
+Nonetheless, most people who speak C++ understand C quite well, and, whether we like it or not, using C++ effectively implies a certain degree of C-level reasoning and mastery.

 It is worth noting that Bjarne Stroustrup famously said that there exists no such language as C/C++.
 This may not have been the case circa 2003, but it most definitely is the case in 2024.
 Anecdotally, this means that if your resume cites C/C++, you may want to write them as two separate languages.
 On a deeper level though, while we will focus exclusively on C++ in this book, your journey will have a few twists of C.